 I then was left with a clean slate, so I laid the fabric on top of the ottoman and evenly spaced it out.
 Once there was enough fabric on each side of the ottoman I then gave each side two to three staples to keep it in place.
 Once it was set I added a few more staples to ensure that it was secure before folding in the edges.

 There are a lot of methods for tufting but I found that drilling holes in your ottoman and then looping the thread through is the best method.
 You then secure the button in place by tying it to a scrap piece of fabric to cover the hole and keep the button in place.
-You can see a more detailed tutorial of how to do it here.
+If you want a more detailed tutorial you can go to my post, Extreme Makeover Ottoman.